Divide-By-0/blog/content/posts/movies.md

 ### 2023

+- **Suzume**: 8/10.
+This film was breathtaking and beautiful, just like all of Shinkai's animations.
+The sound track was incredible (did you know Radwimps sourced a smalltime Tiktok singer to do the title song?), the story had me in tears, and the characters have the goofiness of a Ghibli classic.
+While most seem to disagree with me, I actually think that this film failed to live up to Shinkai's greatest masterpiece (and my movie of the year) Your Name -- it felt a bit too Miyazaki-ified and didn't feel like a unique evolution, and the romance was a huge step down (Shinkai was [forced](https://en.wikipedia.org/wiki/Suzume#Characters) to include a romance even though he didn't want to).
+But it does emotionally punch you with the themes he wanted to communicate, namely remembering the countless lost in natural disasters, and the enduring trauma that reverberates for decades.

+- **Spiderman: Across the Spiderverse**: 9/10.
+It's hard to imagine what could beat the [genre-defining](https://www.youtube.com/watch?v=l96IgQmXmhM&pp=ygUZc3BpZGVydmVyc2UgYW5pbWF0aW9uIGhvdw%3D%3D) first film, but this sequel managed perfectly.
+I loved Gwen's character development, the insanely ambitious animation across so many different styles that took 1000 animators 5 years, the nuanced villains, and the fresh plotline.
+I have no idea how they are gonna top this for the final film without having us wait like 10 years.
+The coolest thing is that [a 14 year old animated](https://www.nytimes.com/2023/06/07/movies/spider-man-across-the-spider-verse-lego.html) all of the Lego scenes, directly interfacing with one of the directors biweekly.
+Docked a point for the ending, which was I guess necessary for the rest of the film to shine the way it did.

 - **Spirited Away**: 9/10.
 It's incredible that the greatest animated film of all time is so surreal and fantastical, but also grounded in very human themes like anti-capitalism, pro-environmentalism, anti-greed, pro-kindness etc throughout.
-A few blog posts helped me really understand all of the symbolism -- the best ones were these: [social commentary analysis](https://the-artifice.com/spirited-away-social-criticism/), [character analysis](https://myswordisunbelievablydull.wordpress.com/2015/02/27/spirited-away-analysis/), and [prostitution theory breakdown](https://onionandartichoke.tumblr.com/post/114137040455/the-prostitution-theory-of-spirited-away).
+A few blog posts helped me really understand all of the symbolism -- the best ones were these: [social commentary analysis](https://the-artifice.com/spirited-away-social-criticism/), [character analysis](https://myswordisunbelievablydull.wordpress.com/2015/02/27/spirited-away-analysis/), and [this prostitution conspiracy](https://onionandartichoke.tumblr.com/post/114137040455/the-prostitution-theory-of-spirited-away).

 - **Jujutsu Kaisen 0**: 9/10.
 This is a prequel to the first season, and OK watching standalone (unlike Made in Abyss).
 This is my favorite anime for a reason -- the story is both deeply emotional and hilarious, and the cast of characters is memorable and immediately lovable.
-Docked a point for a few scenes with unclear and unmotivated dialogue, meaning I had to rewatch those to understand.
+Docked a point for a few scenes with unclear and/or unmotivated dialogue.

 - **Made in Abyss: Dawn of the Deep Soul**: 7/10.
 I hesitate even mentioning this in the movie section, because it's the third in a sequence of movies where the first two are better-laid out versions of the first season of the show.
 With that context though, I found it much more action packed and compelling -- there are a few missing details from the manga that would have clarified a lot of my confusions about the movie, but the main villain is surprisingly complex and consistent despite acting in what initially seems like inconsistent ways.

 - **Black Panther 2**: 5/10.
 I wanted to watch this due to the 5 minutes that takes place at MIT.
-Without Chadwick Boseman, I'll admit they started with a pretty tough hand.
+Without Chadwick Boseman, I'll admit they were dealt a pretty tough hand.
 To be honest, the first 45 minutes or so was really compelling.
-I was really sad that they then villianized the really interesting Mexico-inspired country they set up -- I would have loved a more nuanced take here, or more empathy created for them throughout, instead of just in bits and pieces.
+I was really sad by the second half, where they unfairly villianized the really interesting Mexico-inspired country they set up -- it felt like they were forcing a conflict that didn't exist, and I would have loved a more nuanced plot here with more consistent empathy throughout.
 The main character didn't even try to do the right thing for most of the movie, and the character arc felt pretty unmotivated and sometimes contradictory.
 The plot itself was also super formulaic and not really compelling or surprising; the last hour was predictable enough to not be interesting.
 A steep decline from Black Panther 1.

 - ⭐ **Your Name** ⭐: 10/10.
 This movie had the most beautiful animation I've ever seen ([here's a 10 second tiktok preview](https://www.tiktok.com/@snauzk/video/7189209257500282113)) -- and it tells a beautiful story that is so deeply emotional, that you hardly give a passing glace to the reason time and identity work so strangely.
 It is the top 5 grossing anime films of all time, for good reason -- the beautiful music was from a Japanese rock band that yet achieves an incredibly soft and alluring soundtrack, the scenery is depicted so vividly unlike any animation I have ever seen, and the characters tug on your heartstrings.
 It imbues a sense that you can love a **kind** of person without knowing their identity yet, and you feel a sense of something you are yearning for -- an alluringly romantic take in today's app swiping era.
 It doesn't hurt that my favorite-ever sci fi anthology, Axiomatic by Greg Egan, had a direct influence on the director (the "The Safe-Deposit Box" story specifically).